DRRDietrich/Fedora/README.md

 ### Download `Prodora`

-This is a Fedora Remix livemedia containing all packages of the kickstart file.
+This is an encrypted Fedora Remix livemedia containing all packages of the kickstart file.
 You can use it to try the system or to install it on your computer or a VM.

 [https://smart-tux.de/files/Prodora-35.iso](https://smart-tux.de/files/Prodora-35.iso)[^1]

-[^1]: SHA3-256: 8aa61c0f95ac012e 9043acebd7c8a7cc 9c66e43ed80a46df d2f25ecd969b47fa
+[^1]: `SHA3-256: a462263f6d001b92 117af555f6a43cdd 2ad4dcdb247a52f0 425c61f817650265`

 ### Grub Options